 Training the next generation of peer reviewers is essential to maintaining the quality and integrity of published research.
-That's why we developed the free online Publons Academy, and why we're launching our "Review with Confidence" webinar series this Peer Review Week.
-Both our Academy and webinar arm early-career researchers with the core competencies they need to review, and provide a useful stepping stone to connect reviewers like Software Engineering Researcher, Melina Vidoni, with editors such as Markus Borg of the e-Informatica Software Engineering Journal.
+That's why we developed the free online Publons Academy, which arms early-career researchers with the core competencies they need to review and provides a useful stepping stone to connect reviewers like Software Engineering Researcher, Melina Vidoni, with editors such as Markus Borg of the e-Informatica Software Engineering Journal.

 In a recent Publons survey with ~12,000 researchers, 87 per cent of respondents said peer review training was either “extremely important” or “important” to ensure high quality of peer review.
 Despite this, over 75 per cent of these researchers had either never received peer review training or learned the skills themselves through self-selected reading.*

 This lack of training can be detrimental to the research ecosystem as a whole.
 Peer review is an essential bulwark in maintaining accuracy and trust in scholarly communication.
 Researchers and the public alike rely on peer reviewers' critical analysis skills for knowing what research is sound and citable versus potentially unreproducible.

 Furthermore, it’s integral to the professional development of all researchers.
 It helps scholars stay abreast of the latest research trends in their field, it improves their writing and analysis skills, and it helps them spot and avoid common flaws in their own manuscripts.

 Peer reviewers can learn these skills “on the job” - but at what cost?